AbhijnanVegi/SPP/docs/Evolution.md

 }
 ```

-Like the other BLAS Level 1 problems, its a for loop that only benefits from O3 and Vectorization.
-OpenMP has no effect on this function.
+Like the other BLAS Level 1 problems, its a for loop that only benefits from `-O3` and Vectorization. `OpenMP` has no effect on this function.

 ### xGEMV